xcloudplatform/rust/README.md

 This fork of Rust contains changes that enables rustc to build BPF modules.
 It depends on a customized [fork](https://github.com/solana-labs/llvm-project) of Rust's LLVM fork.

 Solana SDK does not depend directly on this repo.
-Instread [rust-bpf-builder] builds and releases binary packages that the Solana SDK pulls in.
+Instead [rust-bpf-builder] builds and releases binary packages that the Solana SDK pulls in.

 BPF modules are built using target triple `bpfel-unknown-unknown` which represents the little endian version of BPF.
 There is no support for big endian at this time.